Diesel Particulate Filter (DPF) Definition and Meaning

 DPFs trap soot in the exhaust system, filtering out over 90% of it.
 The trapped soot is then burned off in a process called regeneration.

 Passive regeneration happens during regular driving when the exhaust gets hot enough.
-Active regeneration, on the other hand, involves injecting fuel to increase the temperatures above 550°C to burn off the soot, making sure the vehicle meets emission standards.
+Active regeneration, on the other hand, involves injecting fuel to increase the temperatures above 550°C to burn off the soot and ensure the vehicle meets emission standards.

 History and Regulations